 Stocks were little changed on Thursday, erasing most losses as investors took the opportunity to buy shares at a cheaper price.

-Stocks started the session lower, weighed down by Cisco Systems Inc's 13.2 percent drop to $19.13 a day after the network equipment maker and Dow component reported weaker margins.
+Stocks started the session lower, weighed down by Cisco Systems Inc's

 The pattern that we have been seeing recently is that we don't see selloffs that last very long.
 They are being bought.
 Investors are buying on the dips, said Howard Ward, chief investment officer of Gamco Growth Fund in New York.